ma595/RSE_HPC-ISC24/index.md

 ## Talk submissions.

 To present a talk at RSEHPC@ISC24 use the [form on the Talk submission page](/submit/).
-RSEHPC@ISC24 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of scientific areas and backgrounds.
+RSEHPC@ISC24 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.

 The deadline for submissions is **29 Feb 2024**